Dorton Arena: History

-Dorton Arena was listed in the National Register of Historic Places on April 11, 1973.
-Originally named the "State Fair Arena", it was dedicated to Dr. J. S. Dorton, former North Carolina State Fair manager, in 1961.

-In the past, it has hosted many sporting events, concerts, political rallies and circuses.

-Historic significance

-The Dorton Arena was the first structure in the world to use a cable-supported roof.
-The structure is based on two parabolic concrete arches which lean over to the point that they are closer to being parallel to the ground than they are to being vertical.
-The arches lean toward and beyond each other such that they cross each other 26 feet above ground.
-These arches, approaching horizontal in plane, thus serve as the outer edges of the structure, which when viewed from above appears almost elliptical.
-The arches are supported by slender columns around the building perimeter.
-Cables are strung between the two opposing arch structures providing support for the saddle-shaped roof.
-This was the first permanent cable-supported roof in the world.

-Completed in 1952, the arena was the predecessor of more famous domed stadiums to follow such as the Houston Astrodome in 1965 and the Louisiana Superdome in 1975.
-Dorton Arena was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 2002.
+The arena served as an inspiration to many architects and civil engineers, both at home and abroad.
+This led to a boom in lightweight constructions such as the Europe 1-Broadcasting House (1954) in Überherrn, the auditorium Paul-Emile Janson (1956) in Bruxelles, the Ingalls Rink (1958) in New Haven, the Športová hala Pasienky (1958) in Bratislava, the Yoyogi National Gymnasium (1964) in Tokyo, the Ice Aréna (1965) in Prešov and the Sporthal Beverwijk (1971) in Beverwijk.
+Most famous – albeit not in terms of the dysfunctional foundations – is the Congress Hall (1957) in Berlin.
+As a prominent symbol of the German-American alliance during the Cold War era and beyond it caused similar constructions in various parts of Germany.

+Events

 Sports

 Dorton Arena has hosted numerous sporting events and teams throughout the decades.
 The longest-running tenant was the Raleigh IceCaps (ECHL) ice hockey team from 1991–1998.
 The American Basketball Association's Carolina Cougars also played some games in the arena from 1969–74.
 It was also the home of the Carolina Rollergirls (WFTDA).

 The Cougars became tenants after the Houston Mavericks moved to North Carolina in 1969.
 The Cougars were a "regional franchise", playing "home" games in Charlotte (Bojangles' Coliseum), Greensboro (Greensboro Coliseum), Winston-Salem Memorial Coliseum and Raleigh (Dorton Arena).
 Hall of Fame Coach Larry Brown began his coaching career with the Cougars in 1972.
-Billy Cunningham was the ABA MVP for the Brown and theCougars in the 1972–73 season.
-Despite a strong fan base the Cougars were sold and moved to St. Louis in 1974.
+Billy Cunningham was the ABA MVP for Brown and the Cougars in the 1972–73 season.
+Despite a strong fan base, the Cougars were sold and moved to St. Louis in 1974.

 Dorton Arena was a popular venue for professional wrestling in the 70s and 80s, with sometimes weekly matches.
-Wrestler Rowdy Roddy Piper defeated “Nature Boy” Ric Flair for the National Wrestling Alliance U.S. Heavyweight championship in Dorton Arena on Jan.
+Wrestler Rowdy Roddy Piper defeated "Nature Boy" Ric Flair for the National Wrestling Alliance U.S. Heavyweight championship in Dorton Arena on Jan.
 27, 1981.

 Beginning in 2016, it became the home of the Triangle Torch in American Indoor Football.
-The Torch have since played as members of Supreme Indoor Football but left Dorton Arena prior to the 2018 season in the American Arena League.
+The Torch have since played as members of Supreme Indoor Football but left Dorton Arena before the 2018 season in the American Arena League.